Team Anna Durnova

 julia.schmid@univie.ac.at

-Julia studied Sociology at the University of Vienna and Copenhagen.
-From 2017 to 2022, Julia was a student assistant at the Institute for Advanced Studies, mainly focusing on topics of new technology, ethics, and gender.
-Since 2022, Julia has been working as a project assistant in the field of political sociology at the department, researching issues of self-determination in liberal democracies and reproductive justice.
-Complementary to her research in political sociology, her main research interests lie in the realm of labor and industrial sociology, alongside feminist and intersectional social theory.
+Julia studied sociology at the universities of Vienna and Copenhagen.
+Alongside her studies, she worked as a student assistant at the Institute for Advanced Studies, focusing on topics related to new technologies, ethics, and gender.
+Since 2022, Julia has been working in the field of political sociology at the Department of Sociology, researching issues of self-determination in liberal democracies.
+Complementary to her research in political sociology, her focus particularly lies on the intersection of labor and industrial sociology, feminist social theory, and Critical Theory.

 Dagmar Vorlicek, Ph.D.